 - Breadcrumbs (made from wheat based bread)

-In this healthier paleo scotch eggs recipe, I use the following ingredients:
+In this healthier oven baked scotch eggs recipe, I use the following ingredients:

 - Fresh whole eggs